jaklumpp/KDEP/README.md

 Description:

+KDEP calculations fractional lung deposition using the ICRP Publication 66 respiratory tract and deposition model.

 The two zipped directories contain code which is identical except for the I/O subroutines.
 KDEP uses an I/O subroutine which relies on variable-length strings.
 This results in code which is easier to read and write.
 However, it is not supported by the open-source Fortran compilers.
 The developers of the code compiled it using the Intel Fortran compiler.

 KDEP1 uses a different I/O subroutine which is compatible with older version of Fortran.
 It should compile using open-source Fortran compilers such as GNU.